 In the first test, Super Resolution produced results roughly comparable to older algorithms, like bicubic interpolation.
 It was one of the most advanced ways to enlarge the image before machine learning-based upsizing came into play.

-The output becomes more distinct when we zoom in further:
+The difference becomes more distinct when we zoom in further:

 Portrait